mattlamm/LammersOne/README.md

 LammersOne
 ==========

-A library of common logic.
+A library of common logic build up over time.